kaymal/Machine-Learning-with-Python/README.md

 6. [Hyperparameter Tuning][5]

     A **hyperparameter** is a parameter whose value is not learned but set before the model fitting.
-This section includes Grid Search and Random Search.
+This section includes Hyperparameter Tuning with _Grid Search_ and _Random Search_.

 ---